 Habitat: United States, Southern and Northern Mexico

-Cultivation: The Epithelantha is a little more demanding compared to other cacti; however, it is not particularly difficult to treat if you follow a few recommendations: give water sparingly, ensure a bright exposure, fertilize once a month.
+Cultivation: Epithelantha is a little more demanding compared to other cacti; however, it is not particularly difficult to growif you follow a few recommendations: give water sparingly, ensure a bright exposure, fertilize once a month.

-Imagine small balls, almost perfect, green but covered with white thorns so that it seems clear when it is seen from a distance, and in summer on the top it shows a tiny red fruit: for sure the Epithelantha has got what to be loved!
+Imagine small globes, almost perfect, green but covered with white thorns so that it seems clear when it is seen from a distance, and in summer on the top it shows a tiny red fruit: the charm of Epithelantha is unquestionable.

-It is in fact a dwarf cactus of globular or ovoid shape, that only rarely becomes cylindrical with age, with a height that usually varies from 1 to 5 cm, and only exceptionally arrives at 10cm.
-The surface, in itself very compact (without ribs), is completely covered with whitish thorns that arise from aureoles arranged geometrically .
+It is in fact a dwarf cactus with a globular or ovoid shape, which rarely becomes cylindrical with age, with a height that usually goes from 1 to 5 cm, and only exceptionally reaches 10 cm.
+Its surface is very compact, doesn’t show ribs but is completely covered with whitish thorns that arise from aureoles arranged geometrically .

-The flowers are pink, very small and inconspicuous; they are still valuable because of their delicacy.
-What is surprising is the fruit, which ripens in the summer, it has the form of a pod and as we said is fire-red
+Its flowers are pink, very small and inconspicuous; anyway they are still valuable because of their delicacy.
+What is surprising is the fruit, which ripens in the summer, and has the form of a pod and, as we said, is fire-red.

-Overall, the small Epithelantha boasts of a great interest not only for who loves the succulents, but also for the curious botanist or for those who seek a decorative small plant.
+Overall, Ephitelantha is very popular among not only succulent lovers, but also for curious botanists or for those who seek a decorative, tiny plant.

 VARIETY AND TYPES

-There is only one species that is part of the genre Epithelantha, namely Epithelantha micromeris.
-In the past it was considered a mammillaria, but later its peculiarities have suggested a separate classification in a genre all its own.
+The only one species in the genus Epithelantha is Epithelantha micromeris.
+In the past it was deemed to be a Mammillaria, but later its peculiarities have suggested a separate classification in a genus of its own.